lucasparada20/brpcs_heur_exact/README.md

 build/exec_heur instance_file=instances/quebec166_20.txt
 ```

 Lastly, this code will store results and output files in a directory named `results`.
-So, be sure to create it inside the `brpcs_heur` directory first.
+Therefore, ensure that you create it within the `brpcs_heur` directory first.

-## Bicycle Sharing Systems (BSS) Data
+## Bicycle Sharing System (BSS) Data

 The data used to build the instance is the so-called station status and information `.json` files, which are publicly available in several real-life systems worldwide.
 It can be downloaded from this Google Drive [link](https://drive.google.com/file/d/1PWKDxaVms-xRzeTgJuXA1bjafW2uH0Eg/view?usp=drive_link).
-There are over two months of data in the link in the form of daily JSON files.
+There are over two months of data available in the link, presented in daily JSON files.

 The link also has some interesting Unix shell scripts that will update and scrub the data; therefore, I recommend downloading the data and unzipping it into the `brpcs_heur` directory.

 ### Updating the BSS data

-The following script will retrieve the snapshot `station_information` and `station_status` files and store them in the respective directories for the cities of the BSS.
+The following script will retrieve the snapshot `station_information` and `station_status` files and store them in the respective directories for the cities of the respective BSS.

 ```bash
 ./updateData.sh